Content

 • indicate who the design applicant is

-• specify at least one product for which the design is used.
+• specify one product for which the design is used.
 More information is available in our leaflet pdf-Datei Information for Design Applicants.

 How to reproduce the designs

 The design reproductions (representations) are the centrepiece of your application.
 They form the subject matter of protection of your registered design.
 This means that only what is visible in the representation is protected.
-Photos or drawings should therefore be of good quality and all features of the design should be clearly visible on them.
+The design drawings should therefore be of good quality and clearly show all design features.
 If you submit photos, they should not be blurred or overexposed/underexposed.
 Avoid unwanted reflections or shadow casts on and next to the subject matter of the design.
 Please also make sure that the design stands out well from the background and that there are no other objects on the repro-ductions that are not part of the design.
 Dimensions, lettering and explanations must also not be included in the representations.
 Explanatory texts concerning the features of the design can be submitted in a supplementary description.

 Example 1: Representation in front of a neutral background